-This is our second post on what the Intergovernmental Panel on Climate Change (IPCC) Working Group I Sixth Assessment Report means for the global climate, past and future.
+This post is part of a H4F series on the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report, and what it means for the global climate, past and future.

 Section B is divided into five parts, all concerned with a range of scenarios or projections which show the likely climatic consequences of different levels of greenhouse gas (GHG) emissions.
 This section compares five possible futures for climate change in the near-term (2021-40), mid-term (2041-60), and long-term (2081-2100), relative to levels in 1850-1900.